Radford Bulletin Term 3, Week 1 – 25 July 2018

 Each current and new Year 10 (for Year 11 2019) will be interviewed over the next three weeks by one of the staff leadership team.
 The interview will include discussions about their career aspirations and research that they have conducted in Year 10 careers about potential pre-requisites and pathway options.
 Students will be given a copy of the notes from the meeting to share with their family.
 Subject selections will be made via a weblink from 3–7 August.

 Feedback from Reports

 I hope the mid-year break gave all students an opportunity to reflect on their progress over the first half of the year and examine the feedback given by their teachers through the reports.
-The advice given in the reports should give students avenues for improvement and this advice is particularly pertinent to our Year 12 students as they enter their final weeks of schooling.
-I strongly encourage them to make most of the opportunities that will be presented to them over the semester, enjoying the celebrations and events that traditionally take place, but also remaining focused on the task at hand and making the most of teacher assistance as required.
+The advice given in the reports should guide students as they strive to improve and is particularly pertinent for our Year 12 students as they enter their final weeks of schooling.
+I strongly encourage them to make the most of the opportunities that will be presented to them over the semester, enjoying the celebrations and events that traditionally take place, but also remaining focused on the task at hand and accessing teacher assistance as required.

 Year 12 Revue

 One of the Year 12s major events of the year takes place this week, with Radladdin being staged on Thursday, Friday and Saturday evenings.
 After rehearsing a great deal over the holiday period, the Year 12s are ready to continue the tradition of staging a comical revue, which this year promises to deliver plenty of laughs through cleverly scripted jokes and satirical situations.
 I encourage all students, parents and staff to support the work of the Year 12s by attending one of the three nights.

 The new Deputy Principal and Head of Secondary School, Dr Adrian Johnson chats with Communications Manager Mick Bunworth